Winston in College

 A Research-Based Teaching and Learning Model

-What is unique to Winston Prep is that we connect research with practice, which allows us to approach each individual student and truly discover their learning needs.
-We are able to create a successful educational environment where students are learning to become independent.
+At Winston Prep, we connect research with practice.
+This allows us to approach each individual student and truly discover their learning needs.
+Skills such as independence and self-advocacy are never afterthoughts.

 Ready to Take the Next Step?

-College students go through multiple transition stages and learning curves throughout their college career as an undergraduate through their graduate studies, and many find it helpful to work with a learning specialist trained specifically in their learning profile.
-Apply today to get started developing academic skills that make measurable differences!
+College students go through multiple transition stages and learning curves throughout their college careers.
+Even students at colleges with learning disabilities often need assistance navigating new routines.
+Many find it helpful to work with a learning specialist trained specifically in their learning profile.
+Apply today to begin developing academic skills that make measurable differences!

 Winston Preparatory School is a leading school for students with learning disabilities, including dyslexia, executive functioning difficulties (ADHD), and non-verbal learning disorders (NVLD).